Get Started with Frontline EducationRequest a Demo

 3. The data that is collected must be trusted.

-Again, collaboration among key stakeholders is key – so that the data that will be used are not called into question once it’s decision-making time.
+Again, collaboration among key stakeholders is key so that the data that will be used is not called into question once it’s decision-making time.
+When conducting teacher evaluations, for example, strive to make the process as transparent and collaborative as possible, and give teachers access to their own evaluation history, so they can easily see — and demonstrate — their own professional growth.

 Educators also must perceive the data as honest and accurate in order for it to be impactful.
 They must also feel that the data collected won’t be used against them.
 Remember, people are what matters most; data collection is meant to support your teachers, not push them out the door.